int08h/blog/content/post/ode-to-the-queue.md

 +++
 date = "2017-03-01T13:19:09-06:00"
-title = "Ode to Dmitry Vyukov's MPSC Queue"
+title = "Ode to Dmitry Vyukov's MPSC Queue" hidefromhome = "true"

 +++

-This post pays homage to [Dmitry Vyukov](https://twitter.com/dvyukov)'s elegant, practical, and deceptively subtle Multi-Producer Single-Consumer (MPSC) queue design.
+Computer science practitioners are no doubt familiar with this saying:

+> In theory, there is no difference between practice and theory.
+In practice, there is.

+[Dmitry Vyukov](https://twitter.com/dvyukov)'s Multi-Producer Single-Consumer (MPSC) queue design is an embodiment of the above witticism.
+It lacks many qualities that concurrent queue algorithms "must have" to be theoretically sound.
+While in practice it's a simple and elegant solution to 99% of the problem space.
+This post pays homage to that connundrum.

 ## Queue Implementation

-The remainder of this article will reference the C++ implementation below.
-This is the [non-intrusive](http://www.1024cores.net/home/lock-free-algorithms/queues/non-intrusive-mpsc-node-based-queue) version of the algorithm which is slightly simpler.
-Perfomance sensitive applications likely prefer the slightly more complicated [intrusive](http://www.1024cores.net/home/lock-free-algorithms/queues/intrusive-mpsc-node-based-queue) version.
+This article will reference the C++ implementation of the [non-intrusive](http://www.1024cores.net/home/lock-free-algorithms/queues/non-intrusive-mpsc-node-based-queue) variant below.
+"Real world" perfomance sensitive applications will use the slightly more complicated [intrusive](http://www.1024cores.net/home/lock-free-algorithms/queues/intrusive-mpsc-node-based-queue) version, but for explanatory purposes the non-intrusive version is better.

 ```c++
 /*